 Lucas committed to significantly increasing transparency and community participation at the town level, especially around the budget.
 Residents deserve a budget that has significantly more detail than the one that we were given.
 Without sufficient detail on each line item, we cannot tell if our money is being spent efficiently, and we cannot hold our officials accountable.

-Beyond the budget, when we provide more information to voters and make it easier for their voices to be truly heard, we will improve the town's decision making process on all issues especially around infrastructure, zoning, and planning.
+Beyond the budget, we will provide more information to voters and make it easier for their voices to be truly heard.
+Here is the detailed platform

 We are launching several initiatives which will demonstrate that we are campaigning the same way we will govern: with respect, with fresh thinking, and by creating more meaningful opportunities for community participation.

 During June and July we gathered feedback for what residents want to see changed.
-We are compiling the results.
-You can continue to add your ideas here
+We compiled the results into the platform

 The second initiative is the Westchester Youth Congress